How do I set typical firing counts on a rail?¶

 To confirm the count specifically, filter the L1 transactions view to

-rail_name = MerchantCardSale and group by balance_date — the
+rail_name = MerchantCardSale and group by the posting day — the

 per-day row count should land inside your declared band.